andialbrecht/crunchyfrog/docs/manual/source/queries.rst

    To select or unselect all cells click on the first (top left) cell.

-Click on the :guilabel:`Copy` button in the toolbar or hit :kbd:`<Control>C` to copy selected cells, columns or rows to the clipboard.
+Click on the :guilabel:`Copy` button in the toolbar or hit :kbd:`Ctrl+C` to copy selected cells, columns or rows to the clipboard.

 To export the dataset click on the :guilabel:`Export` button in the toolbar.
 If you have made a selection before,